-Find out more about who the writers on our blog are.
+Find out more about some of the writers contributing to our blog.

-I’m currently Collections Information Manager Digital Assets and Development at Te Papa, responsible for the development of the Museum’s Collection Information System, work with thesauri and controlled vocabulary, management of the Museum’s digital assets and digital preservation.
+Adrian Kingston I’m currently Digital Collections Senior Analyst at Te Papa, working to make our digital collections and information as available as possible, in as many useful ways as possible.
 I’ve been at Te Papa since 2001, working in the Art and Photography collections before moving into Collections Information in 2004.
 I also drive the Te Papa Collections twitter account http://twitter.com/tepapacolonline.
 I’ve previously worked at Hawke’s Bay Museum and the National Library of New Zealand.

 I am a Curator of Plants at Te Papa Tongarewa.
 My research interests include systematics and evolution of the Southern Hemisphere flora, orchid pollination biology and the archaeobotany of Southern Chile.
 During my studies I have collected and studied plants from Chile (my home country), Argentina, Peru and New Zealand.
 My current research projects include exploring species boundaries within New Zealand plants of the genus Uncinia (hook grasses) and Myosotis (forget me not).
 I am also working on the production of an interactive identification key for NZ hook grasses.

 Since March 2009 I have been working at Te Papa.
 First as Collection Development officer and since September 2010 as Loans Officer.
 Te Papa is committed to lending its collection items to non-profit organisations for public exhibition or to approved institutions for research purposes.
 And we at the Loans Team co-ordinate and negotiate the lending and borrowing process.